emsig/empymod/docs/transforms.rst

 Laplace domain
 --------------

-It is also possible to calculate the response in the **Laplace domain**, by using a real value for :math:`s` instead of the complex value :math:`\mathrm{i}\omega``.
+It is also possible to compute the response in the **Laplace domain**, by using a real value for :math:`s` instead of the complex value :math:`\mathrm{i}\omega``.
 This simplifies the problem from complex numbers to real numbers.
 However, the transform from Laplace-to-time domain is not as robust as the transform from frequency-to-time domain, and is currently not implemented in ``empymod``.
-To calculate Laplace-domain responses instead of frequency-domain responses simply provide negative frequency values.
+To compute Laplace-domain responses instead of frequency-domain responses simply provide negative frequency values.
 If all provided frequencies :math:`f` are negative then :math:`s` is set to :math:`-f` instead of the frequency-domain :math:`s=2\mathrm{i}\pi f`.